 House lights down.
 All spotlights converge on a barrel chested man wearing a top hat and tails standing near center ring.
 He takes a long pull on his cigar and slowly exhales, letting the smoke drift up as the crowd forgets the elephants and starts to wonder what he is doing.
 Finally he raises his megaphone to his lips and shouts, "LAdiesSZ aaaanD GEeentlemenn! and NOW in the CENTerrr RRing, you see, PProFESSor FFury from Pretty Fakes explains “America is a piece of trash!”

+I know, this administration's guidance has kept the economy going - as well as could be expected, under the circumstances, I guess.
 And maybe this whole subprime interest thing *was* blown all out of proportion.
 And I have heard that unemployment is practically nonexistent in this country.
 But still, finances are a little tight around here and I do miss my dessert.
 We desperately need the KoolAid/CoolWhip Pie recipe to see us through.
 A sadly confused nation cries out to you.
 Help US

+For some reason the corporate media continues to only use bad news as a filler in between the self-destructive escapades of celebrities.
+And that's just DEPRESSING!
 C'mon now guys, it would take very little extra effort to report on a few happy stories too.
 Here's one to get you started; IRAQ: Continuing violence boosts funeral industry in Baghdad.
 See - industry is booming in Baghdad.
 And in that same story we see that people there are adapting to events around them in ways that, if not positive, at least show the normalcy of the local fashion scene;

 "Since mid-2005 textile merchant Abdul-Sahib Mukhtar Ni'ma has stopped importing brightly coloured items and instead has specialised in selling black cloth in Baghdad's markets.